fugalh/jamb/README.md

     apt-get install aeolus alsa-utils

-I copied the default instrument and tweaked it for manual order, and called it "Fuglerør" (i.e. I made `~/aeolus/stops/Fugleror/definition`).
+I use the default instrument "Aeolus".
 A stable ALSA address for my USB audio device is `hw:Schiit,0`.
-My `~/.aeolusrc` looks like this:
+Thus, my `~/.aeolusrc` looks like this:

-    -u -S /home/fugalh/aeolus/stops -I Fugleror -A -d hw:Schiit,0
+    -u -S /home/fugalh/aeolus/stops -A -d hw:Schiit,0

-In tmux I start Aeolus:

-    aeolus -t

-Then in another tmux window I make my MIDI connections, and run jamb:

-    aconnect -x && aconnect 'USB Uno MIDI Interface':0 aeolus:0 && \
-    jamb

-This could all be set up to happen automatically at boot, though I haven't yet.

 ## Install Aeolus, alsa-utils, and Jamb

     apt-get install aeolus alsa-utils libasound-dev libfmt-dev libyaml-cpp-dev

 Build and install

     bash -x build.sh
     install bin/jamb /usr/local/bin

+## Run at startup
+I use the script `aeolus-tmux.sh` to start tmux running Aeolus and Jamb.
+Edit your user's crontab (e.g. `crontab -e`) so that Aeolus and Jamb start automatically at boot with this line:

+    @reboot bash /path/to/jamb/aeolus-tmux.sh

 ## Development

     apt-get install libasound-dev libfmt-dev libyaml-cpp-dev tup googletest

 Note that if you try to run a parallel build you will probably run out of memory and start thrashing.
 Especially if you do it while also running Aeolus.
 For this reason, `bootstrap.sh` configures tup to use `-j1`.
 I also suggest installing `swapspace` which will at least give a dynamic amount of swap if it's necessary, rather than oom-killing things.
+[Mosh](https://mosh.org/) and [tmux](https://github.com/tmux/tmux/wiki) are convenient too.

 Bootstrap development (do this once)